firebolt-dev/firebolt/NOTES.md

   - when browser path changes (virtual path hasnt)
     - resolve route
     - load route file if its missing
-    - if metadata is still valid (not expired) set virtual path to match and stop here
+    - if pageData is still valid (not expired) set virtual path to match and stop here
     - if route has a shell, set virtual path to match
-    - fetch metadata for new route and update (broadcast? or maybe its all just here now)
+    - fetch pageData for new route and update (broadcast? or maybe its all just here now)
     - if route didnt have a shell, update virtual path now

 ### Todos